History and Modern Languages

 Part II of the course encompasses the third and fourth years of study.
 Following your third year abroad you return to Cambridge for the final year of your degree.
 This year includes further language study, including an Advanced Oral examination, and three advanced papers chosen from a wide range in both Faculties.
 You also have the option of submitting a 10,000 word dissertation in place of one of these papers.

 Both Cambridge Faculties are regarded worldwide as leaders in their respective fields.
 The History Faculty is one of the largest in the United Kingdom and is consistently ranked as the best in research and teaching assessments.
 It has internationally recognised experts in all relevant fields of study.
 The Modern Languages Faculty is the largest in the United Kingdom and also consistently rated as one of the best.
 It offers an unrivalled range of courses taught by leading scholars.
 The library resources in Cambridge, which support teaching and research in both Faculties, are world-class; the University also has extensive collections of films in all relevant languages.

 Magdalene has flourishing communities of historians and linguists of which students reading History and Modern Languages will become a full part.
 As well as the College Lecturers (listed under the 'Teaching Staff' tab, above), there are a large number of Research and other Fellows in both History and in Modern and Medieval Languages.
-These include Professor Nicholas Boyle (Emeritus Professor of German), Professor Eamon Duffy (Emeritus Professor of the History of Christianity), Dr Annja Naumann (Senior Research Fellow in German), and Dr Mathias Haeussler (Research Fellow in Modern European Political History).
+These include Professor Nicholas Boyle (Emeritus Professor of German), Professor Eamon Duffy (Emeritus Professor of the History of Christianity) and Dr Annja Naumann (Senior Research Fellow in German) and Dr Yonatan Glazer-Eytan (specialist on Medieval and Early Modern Spain).